Boreal

 Year: 2022-Present

-Collaborators: Contact Engineering (Structural Engineering), Elite HVAC (Mechanical)
+Collaborators: Contact Engineering (Structural Engineering), Elite HVAC (Mechanical), Lijn Contracting (Contractor)

-This project involves the renovation of an existing 2 unit semi-detached home near Toronto’s Trinity Bellwoods Park.
-The homeowner chose to focus on crafting a tailor-made design of the lower unit for their own use, reserving the upper unit as a 2 bedroom rental.
-A full-height lightwell will be carved from the front yard landscape, bringing daylight down to the new floor level of the underpinned basement.
+This project is a renovation of an existing 2-unit semi-detached home near Toronto’s Trinity Bellwoods Park.
+The focus is predominately on the lower unit for the homeowner’s own use, reserving the upper unit as a rental.
+Lightwells will be carved from the front and rear yards, bringing daylight down to the new floor level of the underpinned basement.
 In the rear yard, an existing single storey extension will be removed to create a more generous outdoor seating area.
-The basement area will be extended slightly into the rear yard, with a skylight located over a new bathtub enclosure.
-Each façade will be reclad and reinsulated, with the mechanical system upgraded to an energy efficient heat pump.
-The front façade is an architecture of collage, harmonizing an existing wood Tuscan column with existing painted brick with new oriel windows, stairs and wood screens.
+Each façade will be reclad and reinsulated, with a lime slurry applied over the existing brick areas to allow moisture to properly move through the wall.
+The mechanical system will upgraded to an energy efficient heat pump.
+The front façade is an architecture of collage, harmonizing an existing wood Tuscan column and existing oriel window with a new porch, new stairs and wood screens.
 For the interiors, the goal is similarly to bring coherence between old elements from the home (intricate patterned hardwood floors, cove ceilings), the client’s own highly curated and excellent mid 20th modern furnishings, and new natural materials and contemporary flourishes.

 Cambridge